cameronwp/hurtlingthrough.space/src/pages/posts/20200102-mac-tip-zip-to-remote-location/index.md

 tags:
   - zip
   - mac
-summary: Using ditto to get data off a Mac
+summary: Using ditto to get data off a Mac.
 draft: false
 ---